florian-hamberger/StarCitizen-HangarXPLOR-Bulk/README.md

-# BulkXPLOR
+# Star Citizen BulkXPLOR modified

-This project aims to add Bulk Melting and Gifting functionality to the [HangarXPLOR](https://chrome.google.com/webstore/detail/star-citizen-hangar-xplor/bhkgemjdepodofcnmekdobmmbifemhkc) plugin.
+This project aims to add Bulk Melting and Gifting functionality to the [HangarXPLOR] plugin.

 It helps to improve the default Hangar page at https://robertsspaceindustries.com/account/pledges.